nyrulna/Fantasy-Hockey/README.md

 This project analyzes fantasy hockey performance to determine which teams are genuinely skilled versus the lucky ones amongst us.
 Using statistical modeling, strength-of-schedule adjustments, and win probability calculations, this analysis can cause feuds that could last multiple seasons.

+Helps provide insight on factors beyond skill and strategic decision making, displaying those that may be over/under-performing.

 ## 📈 Key Features

 - **Multi-dimensional Luck Quantification**: Combines performance metrics, opponent strength, and win probability